Winner: Dinh Huy

 In-game, players get a reward for their positive environmental behaviour such as “Pick up litter”, and “1000 steps challenge”...
 These tasks are aiming to educate players and gradually build good habits as well.
 Furthermore, by incorporating the Carbon Dioxide Map from NAEI, players can have a big picture of the environmental problems happening in their local areas.

 In reality, Quack is considered a bridge between the virtual and real worlds.
 With every good behaviour in the real world, players will receive in-game incentives.
-In detail, Quack proposes some eco-friendly activities, such as “using biodegradable packaging instead of plastic”, and “participating in real eco-protection activities to get in-game rewards”.
-All activities are listed in the Quack Event section, along with detailed instructions so that players may quickly find them and register.

 To engage players, Quack particularly focuses on the gaming experience, simulating a wonderful world where players can immerse themselves in nature.
 Through the game, players not only discover beautiful and precious plants but also obtain scientific knowledge about them as well.
 Some examples of the information include, where it is commonly found, life span, the size, and other interesting facts.
 Furthermore, players can meet others in the virtual world, have a conversation, or showcase their favourite things.